dannijt/SpaceDebrisApp/README.md

 Finally I built a Shiny application with some visuals to explore the findings.
 The globe visual and timeseries plot in the application come from the html widgets R package family,namely Threejs & dygraphs.
 These plots work just like regular R plots, but produce interactive web visualizations based on JavaScript libraries.
 The dygraphs package for the timeseries plot also includes an option to add custom CSS which I included in the visualization.
 The code for the dygraphs and globe visual are included in this repository.

 ## Other Related Work
-The SGP4/SDP4 Models can also be used to propagate position of sattelites at a future time.
-In another analysis I have created visualizations that show a complete orbit of a sattelite object, rater than debris only.
-This is derived by getting the position at epoch and propogating in intervals to a new target time, which in this case is epoch+ period in mins. the Orbital period represents the time in mins it takes for an object to orbit around another object, in this case the object is Earth.
+The SGP4/SDP4 Models can also be used to propagate position of satellites at a future time.
+In another analysis I have created visualizations that show a complete orbit of a satellite object, rater than debris only.
+This is derived by getting the position at epoch and propagating in intervals to a new target time, which in this case is epoch+ period in mins. the Orbital period represents the time in mins it takes for an object to orbit around another object, in this case the object is Earth.
 I will be authoring another shiny app to showcase this analysis.